 |Weld Guru Rating||★★★★★||★★★☆☆||★★★☆☆|

 The Lincoln Easy MIG 180 is simple to use and comes with more “extras,” including a Learn-to-Weld DVD.
 For rookies, the 180 is a bit easier to set up and learn when starting out.

-Plus, you can use 208V, as well as 230V, and the Lincoln MIG gun uses brass connections to ensure you have no shorts or loss of power.
+Plus, you can use 208V and 230V, and the Lincoln MIG gun uses brass connections to ensure you have no shorts or loss of power.

 If you are more interested in user control, the Handler 190 provides you with more voltage and WFS choices.
 The 190 also has a broader working amp range.
 In short, if you value maximum control and power, the Handler 190 beats out the Lincoln.

 When it comes to the wire feed system, both come with good drives.
-But the Hobart Quick Select drive system is more user friendly and reliable.
-Handler has an edge with the Quick Select drive, as well as a strong warranty.
+But the Hobart Quick Select drive system is more user-friendly and reliable.
+Handler has an edge with the Quick Select drive and a strong warranty.